gia-guar/JARVIS-ChatGPT/README.md

 ---
 ## March 26 2026 UPDATE: Background execution and Hands Free control
 This update is focused on making the assistant more viable in everyday life.
- - You can now follow some instructions you can find at <span style="color:green"> BootJARVIS.pdf </span>. to run the main script automaitcally when the system boots;
+ - You can now follow some instructions you can find at <span style="color:green"> BootJARVIS.pdf </span> to run the main script automatically when the system boots;
- - There no more need to press Ctrl+C to deliver mic recordings to Wisper.
-To read about hows *Hands Free* and *Summoning* work like, go check the tutorial or the update history (UpdateHistory.md);
+ - There's no more need to press Ctrl+C to deliver mic recordings to Whisper.
+To read about hows *Hands Free* and *Summoning* work, go check the tutorial below or the update history (UpdateHistory.md);
  - minor improvements:
     1. Adding the package pytts3x for text to speech when IBM is un-available (monthly usage expired);
     2. improved CLI outputs;